WWLP: As WWLP-DT2

 WWLP-DT2 originally signed on in 2007, airing a live feed of its weather radar, with no background audio.
 As a byproduct of an affiliation agreement between LIN TV and TheCoolTV to carry the music video network on LIN's stations, WWLP affiliated with the network on its second digital subchannel in 2010.
 The network was dropped on July 15, 2013, with the subchannel remaining dark for the next 20 months.

 On December 23, 2014, as part of a long-term affiliation renewal with the network, Media General announced that WWLP and WFXQ-CD would affiliate their respective second digital subchannels with The CW, allowing the former cable-exclusive "WBQT" channel serving the market to have an over-the-air presence.
 On January 1, 2015, WWLP took over promotional and advertising responsibilities of WBQT from the area's cable companies.
 As a result, the service was added to the second subchannel of WWLP in order to offer over-the-air viewers access to The CW for the first time.
-The main station launched a prime time newscast at 10:00 p.m. on this CW subchannel on April 13, 2015.
-It also started replaying WWLP's weekday morning lifestyle show, Mass Appeal, at 1:00 p.m., and as of April 1, WBQT Pioneer Valley CW was re-branded as The CW Springfield as well.
+The main station launched a prime time newscast at 10 p.m. on the CW subchannel on April 13, 2015.
+It also started replaying WWLP's weekday morning lifestyle show, Mass Appeal, at 1 p.m., and as of April 1, WBQT Pioneer Valley CW was re-branded as The CW Springfield as well.
 The previous WXCW call letters were unavailable, having been taken by a Fort Myers, Florida CW affiliate in 2007.

 Xfinity began carrying the subchannel's high definition feed on digital channel 820 on April 1, 2015, with Charter adding the feed on digital channel 788 in mid-April 2015 (for viewers in Hampden, Hampshire, and Franklin counties), making CW programming available in HD in the Pioneer Valley for the first time.

 WWLP-DT3 (Ion Television)

-WWLP-DT3 is the Ion Television-affiliated third digital subchannel of WWLP, broadcasting in standard definition on VHF channel 11.3 (or virtual channel 22.3 via PSIP).
+WWLP-DT3 is the Ion Television-affiliated third digital subchannel of WWLP, broadcasting in standard definition on channel 22.3.

 On November 5, 2015, WWLP soft-launched a standard definition feed of Ion Television's main signal over subchannel 22.3 as part of Media General's carriage agreement of the network in markets without a dedicated Ion affiliate.
 New London, Connecticut-based WHPX-TV has served as the market's nominal affiliate for years with some cable coverage; until its move to a tower in Farmington in 2019, it transmitted from Montville closer to New London in southeastern Connecticut, assuring poor overall Pioneer Valley reception, thus the national feed has mainly been offered by local providers who carry the network.